Homily (Reflection) for the Memorial of Saint Leo the Great, Pp. D. (10th November, 2018) on the Gospel and the Memorial

 It is very easy for everyone to say that he/she is loyal to God.
 However, our God is a jealous God, cf. Ex 34:14; Deut 5:9.
 6:15.
 He demands hundred percent of our loyalty.

 We must check ourselves individually to ascertain if we are truly loyal to God.
 Just as it is easy for one to say that he/she is loyal to God, it may also be easy to find out whether this is real or just a made-up.
-Think of what will be your decision if you are to choose between God and your business, between Him and your friendship, or connections, or family, or even your life, and so on.
+Think of what will be your decision if you are to choose between God and your business, between Him and your friendship, or connections, or family, and so on.
 Remember the very words of our Master, “If any one comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple” (Lk 14:26).

 Certainly, it is not an easy decision to make.
 However, “the LORD is good; his steadfast love endures forever, and his faithfulness to all generations” (Ps 100:5).
+Let us follow the example of Saint Leo the Great who served God with all his heart.
+Things may not be the way one wants them for a particular good work, but everything is as God wants them.

 Bible Reading: Lk 14:25-33.